 At the gate, you’ll pull up your ticket and it will be scanned.
 You’re then admitted into the parking lot.

-The parking lot is actually the end of the path, but the huge lit up Airlie Gardens sign is there, which you may want to see first if there aren’t too many people around it.
+The parking lot is actually the end of the self-guided walking tour, but the huge lit up Airlie Gardens sign is there, which you may want to see first if there aren’t too many people around it.
 That’s your classic shot, the one you’ll want for Instagram.

-The traditional way is to start at the guest services building.
+The traditional way is to start the self-guided walking tour is at the guest services building where activities like cookie decorating and writing letters to Santa are set up.

 Opposite the guest services building is Candy Land, filled with a gnome surrounded by candy lollipops and a gingerbread couple greeting you in front of their candy home.